Ukrainian Catholic University is currently a member of the following international networks and associations:

 - European Society of Catholic Theology – ESCT.
 ESCT is an association of European Catholic theologians whose goal is to promote the academic discipline of Catholic theology primarily at the intersection where Church and society meet.

-- The network of Catholic Universities from Central-Eastern Europe (CEECU).
+- The network of Catholic Universities from Central-Eastern Europe – Catholic University Partnership (CUP).
 Member since 2005.
-To the network belongs the Nanovic Institute for European Studies of the University of Notre Dame (USA), Budapest University of Pasmany (Hungary), Catholic University of Lublin (Poland) and the Catholic University in Ruzemborok (Slovakia).
-Since 2005 the Network holds the Catholic University Project (CUP), the annual symposium of memering universities to develop their collaboration activities.
-In 2008, the 5th Symposium was held at UCU.
+To the network belongs the Nanovic Institute for European Studies of the University of Notre Dame (USA), Peter Pazmany Catholic University (Hungary), Catholic University of Lublin (Poland), Catholic University of Ruzomberok (Slovakia), Catholic University of Croatia (Zagreb), Sulkhan-Saba Orbeliani University (Tbilisi, Georgia) and Ukrainian Catholic University (Ukraine).
+Since 2005 the Network holdsthe annual symposium of universities to develop their collaboration activities.

 - The consortium of Ukrainian Universities and Warsaw University.
 Member since 2006.
 Consortium promotes research and academic activities between members and common development of Eastern European Studies.

 - International Consortium of Ukrainian, Polish, Romanian, Lithuanian and Kazakh universities.
 Member since 2014.
 The main priority of the Consortium is a development of mutual scientific and education projects within European funding programs.

 - Lviv Business School, UCU, is member of the Central and East European Management Development Association (CEEMAN), a global network of management development institutions interested in quality of education and innovations in this field, and in the broad area of subjects related to change, with more than 210 institutional and individual members from over 50 countries.